Oranges, pineapple, pecans, and coconut in a yogurt based creamy dressing. This Lightened Ambrosia Salad is a refreshing holiday side dish.

-The family recipe that inspired this post was a mixture of fruit tossed with a dressing consisting of heavy whipping cream and homemade mayonnaise.
-Very decadent and rich for a side salad.
+The family recipe that inspired this post was a classic southern ambrosia fruit salad, made with a mixture of fruit tossed in a decadent dressing consisting of heavy whipping cream and homemade mayonnaise.

 - Swapping yogurt for some of the mayonnaise and heavy cream reduces total calories and fat.